Achieving Universal Health Coverage in Urban Settings: Incentives, Challenges, and Opportunities

 Cities in low- and middle-income countries are experiencing significant expansion.
 The World Bank estimates that India’s urban population will increase by 40% by 2036, requiring an investment of $840 billion in infrastructure over the next five years.
 Given the urgent challenges related to urban health, how can low- and middle-income countries ensure access to integrated, quality, and affordable health care in line with their goals of achieving Universal Health Coverage?

-This webinar, co-hosted by Management Sciences for Health and the Joint Learning Network (JLN) for Universal Health Coverage, will address emerging issues in urban health in India, Malaysia, and Bangladesh.
-Panelists will discuss innovative financing strategies for population health in urban areas, approaches to reducing out-of-pocket expenses, and how to leverage development finance to expand access and improve efficiency in healthcare delivery.
-Participants will also be able to engage in a Q&A session during the latter half of the webinar.
+This webinar, co-hosted by Management Sciences for Health and the Joint Learning Network (JLN) for Universal Health Coverage, addressed emerging issues in urban health in India, Malaysia, and Bangladesh.
+Panelists discussed innovative financing strategies for population health in urban areas, approaches to reducing out-of-pocket expenses, and how to leverage development finance to expand access and improve efficiency in healthcare delivery.
+Participants were able to engage in a Q&A session during the latter half of the webinar.

 Friday, February 7, 2025 | 7:30 AM EST | 6:00 PM IST